Licensed under a 3-clause BSD style license - see LICENSE.rst

 The initial ``x`` and ``y`` pixel position(s) of the center

 position.
-A cutout image centered on this position be used to
+A cutout image centered on this position will be used

 box_size : int or array_like of int, optional